flutter/website/src/docs/perf/app-size.md

 generates a _debug_ build of the Flutter app.
-The app size of a debug build is large due to the debugging overhead that allows for hot reload and step level debugging.
+The app size of a debug build is large due to the debugging overhead that allows for hot reload and source level debugging.

-To get a better sense of what an end-user actually has to download for a Flutter app, try the following.
+To get a better sense of what an end-user actually has to download for a Flutter app, use the following instructions.

 ## Android